micromata/awesome-javascript-learning/readme.md

 - [NodeSchool](https://nodeschool.io) - Interactive self guided workshops you can also do on your own.
 - [Node Patterns](http://nodepatternsbooks.com) - Short books about code and networking patterns related to Node.js.
 - [Learn Node](https://learnnode.com) - A premium training course to learn to build apps with Node.js, Express, MongoDB.
+- [Node.js Projects for Fun and Profit](https://freecontent.manning.com/node-js-projects-for-fun-and-profit/) - 15 Node projects to build up your skills.

 ---